Pakistan Naval Academy: History

 In 1947, after the Independence of Pakistan, the Pakistan Navy lacked the capability and expertise to train its officers.
 Therefore, the Pakistan Navy sent its officers to be trained at the Britannia Royal Naval College, Britain.
 However, due to divergent operational requirements and cultural values, Pakistan was compelled to start its own training institute for its navy.

 In 1961, the cruiser PNS Babur was converted into Cadets Training Ship.
 After the outbreak of the 1965 Indo-Pak War, PNS Babur was made available for operational requirements.
 There was now a need for a permanent institution for training navy officers.
 On 16 December 1970, Pakistan Naval Academy was commissioned as PNS Rahbar at Manora.

 Chief of Naval Staff Admiral Noman Bashir meets with Pakistani Naval Academy students while visiting the U.S. Naval Academy.

 Location and strategic significance

 It is situated on Manora Island, just south of Karachi Harbour, covering an area of approximately 2.5 square kilometers.
 The location provides both the tactical advantage of proximity to the Arabian Sea and an immersive maritime environment for the cadets.
 Architecturally, the academy spans 20 buildings, includes two jetties, and expertly integrates with the island’s scenic and historical landscape.

-Curricula

-The academy got the status of a degree-awarding institute in 1965, awarding the degree of BSc.
-The Naval Academy received accreditation as an approved "technological institution" in 1990.
-In 1990, Prime minister Benazir Bhutto signed an executive decree providing for the Bachelor of Science Degree for the Naval, Military, and Coast Guard Academies.
-The Academy was first affiliated with Karachi University for award of Bachelor of Science degrees in Naval sciences to its naval officers.
-The status continued till 1997, when Premier Nawaz Sharif awarded the institution the full status of functioning Naval Academy.
-The same year, the academy began to offer Bachelor of Engineering, Bachelor of Science, Bachelor of Business Administration programs.
-In 1998, the commandant of the Naval Academy extended the authority to award the Bachelor of Science, Bachelor of Engineering, Bachelor of Business Administration degrees to all living graduates.

-The Academy later replaced a fixed curriculum taken by all midshipmen with the present core curriculum plus 21 major fields of study, a wide variety of elective courses and advanced study and research opportunities.

-Currently, the majors that are offered by the Naval Academy are: